-War of the Palatinate Succession (1688-1697)
+War of the Palatinate Succession

 In his struggle to obtain predominance in Europe, Louis XIV of France repeatedly imposed wars on his neighboring countries.
 He did not seem to care about his own people’s pain and hunger (a theme in “The Man in the Iron Mask”).

 In the Archbishopric of Cologne, however, Louis had an ally.
 His candidate for the Archbishop’s position got more votes than the Emperor’s, Joseph Clemens of the Wittelsbach family.
 Immediately he moved into his residence at Bonn and had French troops march into the region.
 Bonn and Siegburg were occupied.
 That brought Emperor Leopold I and the Pope into the arena, and with their help Joseph Clemens became Archbishop on September 20, 1688.

 Königswinter and other villages go up in flames

-On March 23, 1689, about 600 French mercenaries crossed the Rhine, Oberkassel and Dollendorf were sacked, plundered and burnt.
+On March 23, 1689, about 600 French mercenaries crossed the Rhine, sacked, plundered and burnt Oberkassel and Dollendorf.
 Then they marched to Königswinter and destroyed almost the entire town, shortly after also the nearby village of Rhöndorf.
 Then finally the soldiers from Brandenburg under Frederick III were there and chased the French mercenaries.
-In the fortified city of Bonn, the French could hold out until October 12, 1689, then the Brandenburgers conquered the city.
+In Bonn, the French could hold out until October 12, 1689, then the Brandenburgers conquered the city.

 War of the Spanish Succession

 Yet, only a couple of years later the War of the Spanish Succession (1701-1714) broke out.
-Again the Elector-Archbishop Joseph Clemens of Cologne sided with Louis XIV – he and his older brother Maximilian II Emanuel of Bavaria probably hoped to get the Spanish Netherlands (about today’s Belgium) and a king’s crown for their family.
+Again the Elector-Archbishop Joseph Clemens of Cologne sided with Louis XIV.
+He and his older brother Maximilian II Emanuel of Bavaria probably expected a return favor, the Spanish Netherlands and a king’s crown for their family.

 The peace in Europe did not last long.
-Frederick II of Prussia (1740-1786) waged three wars against Austria and its allies.
+Frederick II of Prussia (1740-1786) waged three wars of succession against Austria and its allies.
 The Seven Years War (1756-1763) brought Prussia close to the edge, but in the end it was next to England, France, Austria and Russia, the fifth major power in Europe.